 As the founders set about creating a ten-year vision, a team representing all parts of the organization was formed to do the hard work of putting words to the values of Spyce.
 Talk about values in living color — Spanish translation was provided to make sure everyone could participate with an equal voice, and amidst the intense work demands, the team dug in and brought passion and dedication, knowing how important this would be to building a cathedral together.

-The core, the “set of the sails,” is emerging and getting pressure tested.
+The core is emerging and getting pressure tested.
 Mission-driven to enable more people to live fuller, healthier lives, the values that fuel this include: nurturing their diverse community, driving sustainability and accessibility, pushing beyond the status quo with imagination and grit, endeavoring together as a team, and growing and learning with drive and humility.
 With this foundation, Spyce can scale with humanity and authenticity to realize their detailed and inspiring vision of changing the way consumers experience restaurants, being a great place to work, and a company that is doing its part for our planet and its people.
 Stay tuned on this one!

 As I provided just a little guidance to kick-start this work with the Spyce team, there I stood in the middle of it all thinking, “I get paid to do this?”